 Don't be fooled: it takes planning on your part to make the most of the season's opportunities.
 Easter is Sunday, April 8.

-Here are 10 outreach ideas for you to use this Easter from staff members of Campus Crusade for Christ.
+Here are 10 outreach ideas for you to use this Easter from staff members of Cru.

 Eggs, Chocolates and Baskets

 FamilyLife created these plastic eggs, whose contents retell the gospel story.

 Host an Easter egg hunt with a life-changing message in your backyard, neighborhood park or church (download a free activity planning book).